juju/juju-gui-charm/Operation.md

 ## How it works ##

 The Juju GUI is a client-side, JavaScript application that runs inside a web browser.
-The browser connects to a custom-made server deployed by the charm.
+The browser connects to a built-in server deployed by the charm.

 ## Server ##